sharadbhandari/IPFS_gui/README.md

 # IPFS_gui
+This app runs only on Linux.
+Must have IPFS installed.
-Final project 2022
+Final project 2022.
-incomplete and under development
+...incomplete and under development.